d3/d3-array/README.md

 Returns the maximum value in the given *array* using natural order.
 If the array is empty, returns undefined.
 An optional *accessor* function may be specified, which is equivalent to calling *array*.map(*accessor*) before computing the maximum value.

 Unlike the built-in [Math.max](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Math/max), this method ignores undefined values; this is useful for ignoring missing data.
 In addition, elements are compared using natural order rather than numeric order.
-For example, the maximum of `["20", "3"]` is `"3"`, while the maximum of `[20, 3]` is `20`.
+For example, the maximum of the strings [“20”, “3”] is “3”, while the maximum of the numbers [20, 3] is 20.

 See also [scan](#scan) and [extent](#extent).